Thursday Night Bible Class Series beginning September 19 @ 6:00pm (ongoing)

 Every autumn Rutgers Presbyterian Church welcomes a renowned scholar to our church for a weekend seminar and workshop.
-In the past we have hosted Dr. Steve A. Wiggins, Associated Editor at oxford University Press and Ancient Near East scholar, Prof. Patricia Tull who spoke on Faith, the Bible and the Ecological Crisis, Neil Asher Silberman, an Archaeologist and Historian who delivered an inspiring message on “How Can Archaeology Affect Faith”.
+In the past we have hosted Dr. Steve A. Wiggins, Associated Editor at oxford University Press and Ancient Near East scholar, Prof. Patricia Tull who spoke on Faith, the Bible and the Ecological Crisis, Neil Asher Silberman, an Archaeologist and Historian, Susan Brind Morrow who spoke on her book: The Dawning Moon of the Mind: Unlocking the Pyramid Text.
 These are just a few of the fascinating speakers invited to Rutgers each fall.

 This fall, November 16 & 17 we welcome Lindsey and Ben Shute, owners of Hearty Roots Farm in a conversation about farming and community development.

 Hearty Roots is a 70 acre family farm using sustainable and organic practices, located in Columbia County, New York.
 Hearty Roots partners with 8 CSAs (Community Supported Agriculture) in New York City — including the Rutgers Church CSA — and 4 CSAs upstate near the farm.

 Most farms are managed for yield – how much you can draw off a single acre of land – but what if community was the ultimate goal?
 What changes would be required for both farmers and consumers?

 Hearty Roots Farm was established as a community farm and for 16 years we’ve learned how the aspect of community success is the ultimate measure of our work.